 Fertilize your currant bush about twice a year.
 Once before bud break in spring and then again in fall after the harvest, before the winter dormancy begins.

-What are good and bad neighbors for currants?
+What are good and bad companion plants for currants?

-Good neighbors for currants are other native berries: Gooseberry, blueberry & jostaberry.
+Good companion plants for currants are other native berries: Gooseberry, blueberry & jostaberry.
 Cress, lemon balm, marigold & tomato also go well next to the shrub.
 There are no known bad neighbors.

 Pruning should be carried out after the last harvest or in February before budding.
 Pruning is also carried out during planting.
 During the season, you should also thin out the leaves so that the shrub is better exposed to light.